SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Related Fields

 \subsection{Honeypot Detection Vectors}

-Because effective camouflage is necessary for honeypot success, we survey honeypot detection (or fingerprinting) methods not as an exhaustive list or research works in the area, but to identify the fundamental vectors an adversary can exploit to expose a decoy.
+Because effective camouflage is necessary for honeypot success, we provide a representative (but not exhaustive) survey of honeypot detection (or fingerprinting) methods.
+The goal is to identify the fundamental vectors an adversary can exploit to expose a decoy.
 These vectors form the basis of our systematization and provide a roadmap for where LLMs can offer the most significant improvements.
-We found four categories of detection vectors for honeypots, each described in a subsection below.
+We found four categories of detection vectors or tactics that persist over time (although the specific tactics vary widely).
+Each is described in a subsection below and a summary is given in Table \ref{tab:honeypot-vectors-llm}, including LLM simulation's contributions.